Murder of Jennifer Daugherty: Perpetrators

-Masters

-Meidinger

-Meidinger told jurors, "at some point, she [Daugherty] trusted me because she knew me from the West Place (a center for people with special needs)."
-Meidinger testified she and her then-boyfriend and co-defendant Melvin Knight met Smyrnes on February 8, 2010, after she and Knight had been staying at a Greensburg-area hotel.
-Knight and Smyrnes knew each other after meeting in jail, and Meidinger was pregnant with Knight's child when all three met up.
-Smyrnes offered Meidinger and Knight to stay at his apartment at 428 N. Pennsylvania Avenue in Greensburg.

-Miller

-Smyrnes

-Ricky Ven Edward Smyrnes (born March 6, 1986) was born to a drug-addicted Philadelphia sex worker and a Pittsburgh gang member.
+Peggy Miller and Robert Masters were roommates of Ricky Smyrnes and had minimal contact with law enforcement prior to the murder.
+Smyrnes was born to a drug-addicted Philadelphia sex worker and a Pittsburgh gang member.
 He was moved into and out of foster homes as a child and was treated for mental health disorders as early as age 4.
 He suffered abuse and neglect until he was taken in by the Smyrnes family in North Huntingdon at age 10, according to testimony by forensic psychologist Alice Applegate.
 His lawyer, Terri Fayes, told the jury that Smyrnes suffered sexual and physical abuse from his father and his uncle.
 She also explained how he had tried beer, cocaine, heroin, and marijuana by age 6, had been diagnosed with PTSD at age 8, and had undergone 103 therapy sessions by age 10.
 She added he was diagnosed as having as many as seven different personalities, and 15 total psychiatric issues.
 In 1997, he burglarized his neighbor's home and stole knives, guitars, coins, bullets, and cash.
 That same year, he sexually assaulted a woman in her basement.

-Torture
+Meidinger testified she and Knight, her then-boyfriend, met Smyrnes on February 8, 2010, after the couple had been staying at a Greensburg-area hotel.
+Smyrnes invited Meidinger and Knight to stay at his apartment at 428 N. Pennsylvania Avenue in Greensburg, where the murder would occur three days later.